tewhatuora/api-standards/docs/api-development/02-API Design.md

 ### Interface Specification First

-The best way to design an API is in collaboration with potential consumers of that API.
+The best way to design an API is in collaboration with potential API consumers.
 Creating the interface specification first makes it easier for application developers to see what the API is going to offer and how it could be used.
 Their early feedback will ensure that the API design is heading on the right track and will be usable and